You've applied to UC Berkeley! Now what?

 A: Most programs will not offer admission to students who have earned an excess of 80 UC transferable semester units prior to enrollment, however, if all completed coursework is lower division, this excess unit policy does not apply.
 If you've applied to the College of Letters and Science, note that most applicants with excess units are denied admission.
 If you've applied to the College of Engineering, Chemistry, Environmental Design, Natural Resources or Haas School of Business, your application will be reviewed and there may be a very slight chance of admission with excess transferable units.

-Students will be granted up to 70 semester/105 quarter units of credit for lower division coursework completed at any institution or combination of institutions.
+Students will be granted up to 70 semester/105 quarter units of credit for lower division coursework completed at any accredited institution or combination of institutions.
 Lower division units beyond the maximum for which credit is awarded will be granted subject credit and may be used to satisfy requirements.
 Upper division units will be added to the overall total.
 Units earned through AP, IB, and/or A-Level examinations are not included in the limitation and do not put applicants at risk of being denied admissions.
 Lower or upper division units earned at UC (Extension, summer, cross/concurrent, UC-EAP, and regular academic year enrollment) are added to the maximum lower division credit allowed and might put applicants at risk of being denied admission due to excessive units.

 A: In the interest of fairness and equal treatment for all students, Berkeley staff cannot discuss these issues personally with applicants.
 You must use the space provided in the “Comments” section of each form to explain your specific case.
 If we need more information, we will contact you by email and/or phone.
+Self-resources that may be available include ASSIST.org (primarily for California community college students, or Berkeley Academic Guide.